Recent Posts

 Blazon for the arms of the City of Williamsburg: Vert, a sun in his spendor between four billets in chief and three billets in base a bordure Or.

-National Student Council of the Episcopal Church coat of arms
+Coat of arms of the National Student Council of the Episcopal Church

-Arms of the National Student Council of the Episcopal Church.
+Arms of the National Student Council of the Episcopal Church

 The arms of the National Student Council of the Episcopal Church have been covered previously.
 These arms represent Pierre de Chaignon la Rose's first national design for the Episcopal Church.
 Years later, la Rose would render the ultimate design creating the Episcopal Church's own coat of arms.
 Please click here to read more about these arms.

-Catholic Church Extension Society coat of arms
+Coat of Arms of the Catholic Church Extension Society

-Arms of the Catholic Church Extension Society.
+Arms of the Catholic Church Extension Society

 Next up, we have the arms la Rose designed for the Catholic Church Extension Society, an early national design for the Roman Catholic Church in the US.
 These arms have previously been covered (but not emblazoned!).
 Please click here to read more about these arms.